lohjs-0/cerberus-security-scanner/README.md

 # 🐺 Cerberus Security Scanner

-Cerberus é uma API simples e modular para varredura de vulnerabilidades em aplicações web, desenvolvida em Node.js.
+Cerberus is a simple and modular API for scanning vulnerabilities in web applications, built with Node.js.

-O projeto identifica problemas comuns de segurança, como:
+The project identifies common security issues such as:
-- Falta de autenticação
+- Missing authentication
 - SQL Injection
-- Headers de segurança ausentes
+- Missing security headers

-## 🚀 Funcionalidades
+## 🚀 Features
-- Arquitetura modular
+- Modular architecture
-- API REST
+- REST API
-- Relatórios em JSON
+- JSON reports
-- Fácil expansão
+- Easy to extend

-## 🛠 Tecnologias Utilizadas
+## 🛠 Technologies Used
 - Node.js
 - Express.js
 - Axios
 - JavaScript
 - Git & GitHub